evangipson/minimal-api/README.md

 Minimal API currently supports:
 - Thread-safe workers to listen for requests, and serve out responses
 - `GET`, `POST`, `PUT`, and `DELETE` HTTP requests
-- Query string keys and body content as function parameters
+- Query string keys, body content, and dynamic path segments as function parameters
 - [A series of more complex routes](src/routes/mock/) to represent more realistic, complex scenarios

-## TODO:
-- [ ] Guard query string parameter (and body content) input casting with some sort of validation in the attributes library
-- [ ] Introduce dynamic routes, e.g.: /get/person/{id}
-- [ ] Write unit tests for core functionality

 ## Getting Started
 1. Download the repo